• Skip to primary navigation

 Coronavirus and OCD

-I have been updating some articles on MoodSmith, relating to OCD; specifically contamination, and decided it would be more helpful if I write my thoughts on the implications of the coronavirus and OCD.
+I have been updating some articles on MoodSmith, relating to OCD, specifically contamination, and decided it would be more helpful to write my thoughts on the implications of the coronavirus and OCD.

-I think the most significant difficulty with the coronavirus and OCD, is that proper handwashing and being aware of cross-contamination is necessary to stay safe and stop the spread of Covid-19.
-But it begs the question of how to stay safe and not have an increase in any OCD related behaviours.
+I think the most significant difficulty with the coronavirus and OCD is that proper handwashing and being aware of cross-contamination is necessary to stay safe and stop the spread of Covid-19.
+But it begs how to stay safe and not have an increase in any OCD-related behaviours.

 Recommendations

-Inform yourself how to wash your hands properly and how to prevent cross-contamination, by reading information from a reputable source in your country.
+Inform yourself how to wash your hands properly and prevent cross-contamination by reading information from reputable sources in your country.
 I found the following helpful.

 Restrict your reading time

-Read the information and then leave it.
-Reading information once will help you to prevent further obsessions and compulsions from developing.
+Could you read the information and then leave it?
+Reading information once will help prevent other obsessions and compulsions from developing.

 Once you understand the significance of handwashing to protect yourself and others, there is no need to keep researching articles on cross-contamination.
-Be mindful that re-reading and researching may be turning into a compulsion to ease any anxiety you currently experience and will not help in the long run.
+Be mindful that re-reading and researching may become a compulsion to ease any anxiety you currently experience and will not help in the long run.
 You might find it useful to read this article on reassurance seeking.

 HandWashing